MicrosoftDocs/visualstudio-docs/subscriptions/cloud-admin.md

 ---
 # Set up administrators for Visual Studio Monthly subscriptions

-Visual Studio Monthly subscriptions are managed by administrators.
+Visual Studio monthly subscriptions are managed by administrators.
 These individuals can assign subscriptions, edit assignments, add or delete subscriptions, and perform other subscription management tasks.

 ## The Azure subscription owner is the first administrator

-When you purchase Visual Studio Monthly subscriptions, as the owner of the Azure subscription used to make the purchases, you are automatically set up as an administrator for those subscriptions.
+When you purchase Visual Studio monthly subscriptions, as the owner of the Azure subscription used to make the purchases, you are automatically set up as an administrator for those subscriptions.

 You can purchase monthly subscriptions through the [Visual Studio Marketplace](https://marketplace.visualstudio.com/subscriptions), or by contacting a Cloud Solution Provider.
 If you purchase through the Visual Studio Marketplace, at the end of the purchase experience, you'll be provided with an opportunity to manage users.
 Choosing that option will take you to the Visual Studio Subscriptions Administration Portal - [https://manage.visualstudio.com](https://manage.visualstudio.com).